BTS' zodiac sign: All about the members' star sign, love compatibility and more

 View this post on Instagram

-Selfless, compassionate and loving – Suga‘s a true Piscean embodying all these traits.
+Selfless, compassionate and loving – Suga’s a true Piscean embodying all these traits.
 His willingness to assist others is reflected in his many charitable works.
-On his 26th birthday, Suga donated around USD 85,000 and 329 BT21 Shooky dolls to the Korea Pediatric Cancer Foundation.
+On his 26th birthday, Suga donated around USD 85,000 (INR 70 lakh approx.) and 329 BT21 Shooky dolls to the Korea Pediatric Cancer Foundation.
 He has also shelved out generous sums to combat the COVID-19 outbreak in South Korea and supported child cancer patients who couldn’t access treatment due to financial difficulties.
-Suga further splurged USD 75,000 for emergency relief in Turkey and Syria.
+Suga further splurged USD 75,000 (INR 61 lakh approx.) for emergency relief in Turkey and Syria.

 Moving on, Pisceans are old souls who like a low-key presence instead of being the centre of attention.
 That’s exactly how Suga is.
 If you follow BTS, you know he’s the most reserved member of the band.